 Think about it, you’re mainly applying shampoo to clean your scalp and roots.
-If you pick goals geared towards your ends like “deep condition” or “fix split ends“, you can end up with products that are too rich, leaving you with a greasy and flat scalp.
+If you pick goals like “deep condition” or “fix split ends“ that focus on your hair, you can end up with oily and flat roots from products that are too heavy.

-This is where I prefer Prose and Formulate’s more guided consultation process, as allowing the users to select goals openly like this can result in products that just don’t work.
+This is where I prefer Prose and Formulate’s more guided consultation process that asked about specific hair concerns.
+Allowing users to openly select goals can result in products that just don’t work!

 Function of Beauty Shampoo + Conditioner

-With my goals set correctly, I’ve truly enjoyed the shampoo this time around.
+With my goals set correctly, I actually enjoyed the shampoo this time around.
 The texture is creamy but lathers and rinses well.
-My hair does feel a bit knotted afterwards, and this is when I apply the conditioner near the roots.
+It made my hair feels clean but a bit knotted afterwards, and this is when I apply the conditioner near the roots.

-Once dried, my roots feel fresh and balanced.
-My color has also stayed fresh longer, since it’s one of the goals I selected.
-The results remind me a lot of the Formulate shampoo, but I prefer the usage experience of Function of Beauty because I’m a sucker for fun colors and scents.
+Once dried, my roots feel fresh and balanced but my hair feels slightly dry.
+On the plus my color has stayed fresh longer.
+The results remind me a lot of the Formulate shampoo, but make it cute with fun colors and stickers.

-I also find that the shampoo and conditioner work best together, if I use the shampoo alone my scalp feels a bit drier and actually gets oilier quicker.
-So in that sense, the Formula shampoo is better since it does everything with just one product vs two.
+I find that the two work best together.
+If I use the shampoo alone my scalp feels a bit drier and actually gets oilier quicker.
+Not a fan of being forced to use two products to get ideal results.

-There have been several reviews from other users about seeing increased hair loss with continuous usage of FoB products.
+There have been reviews from other users seeing increased hair loss after a few months of use.
 Personally, I have not experienced this, however it’s definitely possible if you use a formula that doesn’t work with your scalp type.
-This is why getting the formula right is so important!

 Function of Beauty Hair Mask

-As for my ends, my custom Function of Beauty hair mask takes care of those.
-It’s noticeably richer than the conditioner but not enough to weigh down my strands.
-The formula is created using the same quiz results as the shampoo + conditioner, but it removes any scalp/root goals and focuses on nourishing your ends instead.
+Finally, something for my dry ends!
+It has a lush and rich texture but doesn’t weigh down my hair.
+The formula is created using the same quiz results but removes any scalp/root goals and focuses on nourishing your ends.

-I found this to be an above-average hair mask in that it did make my hair smoother and softer, but not as much as other in-shower treatments I’ve tried.
-I think if we could select separate goals for the mask, the results might’ve been better.
+I found this to be an above-average mask.
+It made my hair feel smoother and softer, but not as much as other wash off treatments I’ve tried.
+I think the results could’ve been better if we could select separate goals for the mask.

 Function of Beauty Hair Serum